 - Place pillows under your hips and knees so that your hips are higher than the level of your chest.

-- Stay in this position for at least 5 minutes if you are able to and try doing some deep breaths.
+- Stay in this position for at least 5 minutes if you can and try doing some deep breaths.

 Positioning exercise 2